Arrow Speed Calculator

 This calculator is based on average efficiency gains as arrow weight is increased from 5 grains per pound (IBO).
 The most critical factor is the IBO speed entered as this is the starting point of the calculations.

 Most IBO ratings are not real world numbers.
-In the majority of cases once a peep is added the speed will only be a few fps off but some bows are significantly off.
-I set this calculator up assuming a standard peep.
-If your peep is significantly heavier than normal or you have a bunch of other stuff on your string then that will be causing your base rating to decrease.
+In the majority of cases once a peep is added the speed will only be a few fps off but the rating of some bows are significantly off.
+This calculator is set up assuming a standard peep with no other non-factory weight added to the string.

 (feet per second)